She Was a Progressive Darling for Years. Now She’s Facing 4 Primary Challenges From the Left.

 Eight years later, Patel did substantially better by running to Maloney’s left.
 He slammed her for her vote on the 1994 crime bill.
 He called to defund ICE.
 He advocated for the repeal of SESTA/FOSTA, a law ostensibly intended to combat sex trafficking that many sex workers oppose (most members of Congress, including Bernie Sanders, voted for it).
 And he earned nearly three times as many votes as Saujani did (16,995 votes to Maloney’s 24,223).

+With three other young progressives already in the race, Patel is walking a finer line this time.
+He’s still casting himself as a fresh-faced member “of the progressive movement,” but one who is not “lockstep with everything.”
+Progressives, he said, need to learn to make a case “to people who have…more to lose by changing the current system than not.”
+His last race taught him that he needs to clarify to older (and presumably more conservative) voters what he means by “change.”
+Judging by his 2020 campaign launch video, what he means is “fairer” taxes and “debt-free” college, not free college or taxing the hell out of the rich.
+Asked to compare himself to Ashcraft, Harrison, and Vladimer, Patel emailed this comment: “I can just say that the number and diversity of challengers shows exactly how much dissatisfaction there is with Maloney’s representation.

-It was Saujani’s audacity, not her Wall Street cheerleading, that most offended Democratic leaders in 2010.
+When it comes to Saujani, it was her audacity, not her Wall Street cheerleading, that most offended Democratic leaders in 2010.
 As former vice-presidential candidate Geraldine A. Ferraro said at the time, “You don’t, if you’re a Democrat, challenge an incumbent Democrat who has a position of power to get things done just because you feel like this is something you want to do.”
 That was true for many years.
 But today, incumbents like Maloney are newly vulnerable to primary challenges because groups like Justice Democrats and candidates like Ocasio-Cortez have shown it’s possible to break that rule and win—inspiring a new wave of candidates in the process.
 (Maloney, for her part, finds it “deeply encouraging to see the explosion of interest in public service since 2016.”)

 As Harrison told Town & Village, “There was a tweet from [Ocasio-Cortez] that housing is a human right….
 I never heard somebody running for any office anywhere ever say that…. she really changed my mindset about just what’s possible politically.”
 Ashcraft, too, cited Ocasio-Cortez as an inspiration.
 Vladimer praised the “critical mass of bold progressive leadership that we’re seeing from a new generation of women,” and stressed the importance of expanding it.
 “And we can’t wait,” she added.
 “The idea of ‘waiting our turn’ is over.”